MartinGC94/PSRegistry/Docs/Add-RegKeyProperty.md

 ## DESCRIPTION
 Add-RegKeyProperty is used to add new registry properties to registry keys.
-If a key already has a property with the specified name it will be overwritten.
+If a key already has a property with the specified name it will be overwritten with no warning.
+This cmdlet includes some conversion logic to convert the input type into the specified valuekind.
+If no valuekind is specified, or it's set to "Unknown" it will try to guess the correct valuekind.
+The conversion details can be found under the ValueKind parameter help.

 ## EXAMPLES